Cincinnati-Design-LAB/architour/README.md

 - [✔️] Inline editing for list pages
 - [✔️] Only the bare minimum required fields
 - [ ] Method for editing/adding images
+  - [ ] I think the way to do this is to mimic the stackbit behavior in some way.
+Use the same modal, but get more detailed with the folder we're loading.
 - [ ] Get automatic content reloading working
 - [ ] Extend field for page location (use shared definition)
 - [ ] Extend field for icon (Tour)